Asynchronous Load Balancing and Auto-scaling: Mean-Field Limit and Optimal Design

-Since we have fixed the scale-down rule, in the following the term ``scaling rule'' will refer to a scale-up rule.
+Having fixed the scale-down rule, in the following the term ``scaling rule'' refers to a scale-up rule.

-To the best of our knowledge, ALBA is the first framework that models the interplay between load balancing and auto-scaling asynchronously.
-Our key technical contributions hold under a general assumption on the structure of scaling rules, see Assumption~\ref{as3}, and are as follows:
+Our key technical contribution is a general condition on the structure of scaling rules that is able to drive the mean-field dynamics induced by ALBA to \emph{delay and relative energy optimality}, a situation where the user-perceived delay and the relative energy wastage induced by idle servers vanish.
+This condition suggests to scale up capacity if and only if the mean demand exceeds the overall rate at which servers become idle and active, which can be measured.

+We also propose \emph{Rate-Idle}, see Definition~\ref{blind}, a scaling rule that satisfies our optimality condition. {Provided that it is combined with JIQ, we show by means of numerical simulations that Rate-Idle provides a better delay performance than the synchronous schemes in~\cite{elasticSIG,Jonckheere18} while inducing the same energy consumption cost.
+We own this gain to the fact that scale up decisions may be taken before job arrivals, while in a synchronous scheme such as TABS-$d$, jobs are forced to wait any time a scale up decision is taken. }

+Our results are obtained through a rigorous analysis of the underlying Markov process in the mean-field limit.
+Here, we establish the convergence of the stochastic finite model to a fluid model with a discontinuous drift.
+Then, we leverage the fluid model to identify a condition that drives the fluid trajectories to a unique fixed point corresponding to delay and relative energy optimality.